gideonibemerejr/SEI-CC-2/work/hw-w01/README.md

-# GA SEI Homework Area
+# GA SEI Homework and Labs

 ---

 ### Introduction

-I've created this directory to make uploading homework easier to do and easier to find.
+I've created this directory to make uploading homework and labs easier to do and easier to find.
 Each week's deliverables will be uploaded here __unless otherwise instructed__.

 ### Documentation (How you can do it too)
 #### macOS Setup